siemah/nodejs-password/README.md

 ```

 generateSalt helper function accept 2 params:
-- Firsth the number of charactres to generate (for more solid salt at least specify 16)
+- Firsth the number of characters to generate (for more solid salt at least specify 16)
 - Second present algorithem to use sha256/sha512(see example below) default value is sha256

 ```javascript